Liv-Coder/Pivox/docs/documentation.md

 ### Proxy

-A `Proxy` represents a proxy server with its IP address, port, and additional metadata like country code, HTTPS support, and anonymity level.
+A `Proxy` represents a proxy server with its IP address, port, and additional metadata like country code, HTTPS support, anonymity level, region, ISP, speed, protocol support, and authentication credentials.

 ### ProxyScore

-A `ProxyScore` represents the performance metrics of a proxy, including success rate, average response time, and usage statistics.
+A `ProxyScore` represents the performance metrics of a proxy, including success rate, response time, uptime, stability, age, geographical distance, and consecutive success/failure counts.
 This is used for intelligent proxy selection.

+### ProxyFilterOptions

+A `ProxyFilterOptions` provides advanced filtering capabilities for proxies based on various criteria like country, region, ISP, speed, protocol support, and more.

+### ProxySourceConfig

+A `ProxySourceConfig` allows you to configure which proxy sources to use and add custom sources.

+### ProxyAnalytics

+A `ProxyAnalytics` tracks and reports proxy usage statistics, including success rates, response times, and usage patterns.

 ### ProxyManager